Anemotionaltaco/MyGoogleCSSIProject/README.md

 # My CSSI Project

-This project will be great for people that love discovering new music in genres that they love
+This project will be great for people that love discovering new music in genres that they enjoy

-## My Github Section

-Added on github and editted locallyb